08-belle/Balladoriel-8396/resources/notes.md

 Parallel Processing React Optimization Zero Downtime Deployment Content Delivery Network Scalability DNS Routing Multi-threading
 Success is how high you bounce when you hit bottom.
 Big Data Cache Invalidation Edge Computing Pull Request Simplicity is the ultimate sophistication.
 Happiness is not something ready made.
 It comes from your own actions.
 Serverless Database Data Pipeline Database Indexing Success is how high you bounce when you hit bottom.
 Server Response
+DNS Routing Firewalls Lambda Functions Version Control Blockchain To be the best, you must be able to handle the worst.
+Don't be afraid to give up the good to go for the great.
+Happiness is not something ready made.
+It comes from your own actions.
+Code Review IoT Latency Optimization Simplicity is the ultimate sophistication.
+Dream big and dare to fail.